cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-06-05-the-fork-join-java-framework.md

 ---
 layout: post
 title:  The Fork/Join Java framework
-subtitle: Boosting Performance Through Parallelization
+subtitle: Boosting performance through parallelization
 tags: programming
 description: If you are a Java developer, you need to know about the Fork/Join framework.
 It simplifies parallel programming, hence helping you to forget about manually tweaking your threads.
 published: true